mnemonic-no/container-image-infection/README.md

 # Container image infection

-Collection of Dockerfile templates to be used in penetration tests and other red-teaming engagments, to seamlessly infect different types of container images with various reverse-shell backdoors.
+Collection of Dockerfile templates to be used in penetration tests and other red-teaming engagements, to seamlessly infect different types of container images with various reverse-shell backdoors.

 # Metadata